mdgriffith/elm-optimize-level-2/data/current.md

 Also, every time we do a release, we run the benchmark using the old transformations and again using the new ones.

 This is so we can get comparable results.
-So, compare `current/results.md` to `current/results.previous.v1.md`.
+So, compare [`current/results.md`](current/results.md) to [`current/results.previous.v1.md`](current/results.previous.v1.md).

-We also run the benchmark suite with `--O3` enabled, which is the option that sacrifices asset size for speed.
+We also run the benchmark suite with `--O3` enabled, which is the option that sacrifices asset size for speed, whose results are in [`current/results.o3.md`](current/results.o3.md).